vasudhawaman/music-app/README.md

 ```

 ## Usage
-### For registration and login
+### For registration and login:
-You can easily register for our music app using your email address.
-Here’s how it works:

-1. Email Registration: Enter your email address to start the registration process.

-2. Set Your Username: Choose a username that is convenient for you.
-Please ensure that it is unique and not already in use.

-3. Receive OTP: After submitting your email and username, you will receive a One-Time Password (OTP) sent to your registered email address.

-4. Verify Your Account: Enter the correct OTP to verify your email and complete your registration.

-5. Login to the App: Once registered, you can proceed to the login page and enter your credentials to access the app.
+You can easily register for our music app by entering your email address to start the process and choosing a unique username.
+After submitting your information, you’ll receive a One-Time Password (OTP) in your email.
+Simply enter the OTP to verify your account and complete the registration.
+Once registered, you can proceed to the login page and enter your credentials to access the app.

 ### Forgot password
-1. Navigate to the Login Page: Open the app and go to the login page.

-2. Click on “Forgot Password?”: Click on the "Forgot Password?" link to initiate the recovery process.

-3. Enter Your Registered Email Address: Provide the email address you used during registration.

-4. Receive OTP: After submitting your email, you will receive a One-Time Password (OTP) sent to your registered email.

-5. Reset Your Password: Enter the OTP in the app to verify your identity.
-Once verified, you’ll be prompted to create a new password.

-6. Log In: After changing your password, you can return to the login page and log in with your new credentials.
+To recover your password, navigate to the login page of the app and click on the “Forgot Password?” link.
+Enter the email address you registered with, and you’ll receive a One-Time Password (OTP) in your inbox.
+Enter the OTP in the app to verify your identity, after which you can create a new password.
+Once your password is successfully reset, return to the login page and log in using your new credentials.

 ### Making playlist
-1. Navigate to the Playlist Page: Open the sidebar menu and click on the “Playlist” option to go to the playlist page.

-2. Click on “Create”: Once you’re on the playlist page, click the “Create” button to start the playlist creation process.

-3. Add Your Credentials: Enter the required details for your new playlist, such as the playlist name and any additional information.

-4. Create the Playlist: After filling in the necessary information, click “Submit” or “Create” to finalize your playlist.

-5. Your Playlist is Ready: Once created, your new playlist will be available for you to add songs and enjoy!
+To create a new playlist, open the sidebar menu and select the “Playlist” option.
+Then, click on the “Create” button to begin the process.
+Enter the required details for your playlist, such as the name and any additional information.
+Once you’ve filled in the necessary information, click “Submit” or “Create” to finalize your playlist.
+Your new playlist will now be ready for you to add songs and enjoy!

 ### Upload songs
-To upload a new song to the app, follow these simple steps:

-1. Navigate to the Upload Page: Open the sidebar menu and click on the “Upload” option to access the upload page.

-2. Add Song Details: Enter the name of your song in the provided field.

-3. Upload Your Song: Select the audio file of your song from your device and upload it.

-4. Upload Cover Photo: Choose a cover photo for your song by uploading an image that represents your track.

-5. Submit Your Upload: Once you have filled in all the necessary information and uploaded the files, click the  “Upload” button to complete the process.
+To upload a new song, open the sidebar menu and select the “Upload” option.
+Enter the name of your song in the designated field and choose the audio file from your device to upload.
+Next, upload a cover photo that represents your track.
+Once you’ve filled in all the necessary information and uploaded the files, click the “Upload” button to complete the process.

+### Followings and Followers
+To follow and access another user's profile, click on the user’s profile and select “View All” to see their details.
+Then, click the “Follow” button to follow them.
+Once you’re following the user, you can visit their profile anytime from the “Following” section to see their updates and activities.
+Additionally, you can manage your followings and followers by clicking the “Delete” icon to remove users from your list.

 ## For direct navigation
 You can directly navigate to our project by clicking [here](https://musicify-frontend.vercel.app)